-The surveys undertaken demonstrate the significance of the local landscape in particular the existing hedgerows and treelines that bound the site, these habitats are significant and important linear features for the local bat community and are of high value for foraging and commuting bats.
+The surveys undertaken demonstrate the significance of the landscape in particular the existing hedgerows and treelines that bound the site, these habitats are significant and important linear features for the local bat community and are of high value for foraging and commuting bats.
+The riparian vegetation along the river is very suitable bat habitat.